 Banking in Colombia

-Banking in Colombia is a relatively straightforward process.
-Expats will find that opening a bank account is simple as long as they have the correct documents.
-It's also easy to find ATMs, and most places accept credit cards.
+Banking in Colombia is a fairly straightforward process.
+You’ll find that opening a bank account is simple as long as you have the correct documents.
+It’s also easy to find ATMs, and most places accept credit cards.

-Some banks in Colombia have English-speaking staff to assist expats who may not be fluent in Spanish.
-This may, however, vary from bank to bank and branch to branch.
-Expats can check with their local bank branch or the bank's website to see if they offer English-speaking services or if they have bilingual staff available.
+Some banks in Colombia have English-speaking staff to assist those who may not be fluent in Spanish.
+This may vary from bank to bank and branch to branch.
+You can check with your local bank branch or the bank’s website to see if they offer English-speaking services or if they have bilingual staff available.

-Expats should take heed currency conversion fees when using their foreign credit or debit cards in Colombia.
+Take heed of currency conversion fees when using foreign credit or debit cards in Colombia.
 These fees can add up quickly, especially in the case of frequent transactions and ATM withdrawals.
 Several international banks operate in Colombia, offering various banking services to expats and locals alike.
-These include Citibank, HSBC, BBVA and many others.
+These include Citibank (corporate banking only), BBVA, Scotiabank and others.

 Opening a bank account

-Expats wishing to open a savings or current account can do so at a local Colombian bank or a multinational bank such as HSBC or CitiBank.
+Expats wishing to open a savings or current account can do so at a local Colombian bank or a multinational bank such as BBVA or Scotiabank.

 There are several documents required to open a bank account.
 These vary from bank to bank but usually include a Cedula de Extranjería (Colombian ID document for foreigners), passport and visa, proof of address and proof of employment and income.
 Some banks may ask for references or require a Colombian guarantor – employers are often willing to fulfil these requirements.